Pop culture in 2010s marked gains in diversity, inclusion

 “This decade has been about diversity and inclusion — at least the starting of the conversation," says Ellis.
 “Communities who have been left out of the seats at the table for decades and decades are finally starting to find their voice, and their footing."
 And a major element, obviously, is the power of social media: “It enables us to connect with each other, find each other and organize," Ellis says.

-Speaking of viral protests, this was also the decade of #OscarsSoWhite, the hashtag launched in 2015 when none of the 20 nominees in Oscar acting categories were actors of color.
+Speaking of viral protests, this was also the decade of #OscarsSoWhite, the hashtag launched by activist April Reign in 2015 when none of the 20 acting nominees were actors of color.
 Incredibly, the same thing happened in 2016, forcing the Academy of Motion Picture Arts and Sciences to launch a major membership overhaul aimed at diversifying its overwhelmingly white, male, older ranks.

-The following year, “Moonlight,” about the coming-of-age of a young, gay black man, won best picture (after “La La Land” was ... oh, never mind) and the winner list was more diverse.
-But true racial diversity in entertainment remains an elusive goal.
+The following year, “Moonlight,” about the coming-of-age of a gay black man, won best picture (after “La La Land” was ... oh, never mind) and the winner list was more diverse.
+But true racial diversity in entertainment remains an elusive goal, despite slow progress.

 “Things have certainly improved," says Gil Robertson, president of the African American Film Critics Association.
 “Ten years ago, you didn't have an Ava DuVernay, a Jordan Peele, a Shonda Rhimes, a Kerry Washington," he says.
 “And my God, you couldn't have even imagined ‘Pose,'" he says, referring to the Ryan Murphy TV series set in the ‘80s ballroom culture with the biggest LGBTQ cast ever assembled for a scripted show.